paytm/courier-plugin-sdk-nodejs/README.md

 This function will generally be __overridden__ by each shipper.

-12) __failureOrderCreation(orderCreationData, statusCode, error)__:
+15) __failureOrderCreation(orderCreationData, statusCode, error)__**:

 It will be called from `parseHttpResponse` when there is failure.
-This function in turn calls `manifestOver` with `isOrderSuccessfullyCreated` as false.
+This function in turn calls `orderCreationOver` with `isOrderSuccessfullyCreated` as false.

-13) __successOrderCreation(orderCreationData, statusCode, body)__:
+16) __successOrderCreation(orderCreationData, statusCode, body)__**:

 It will be called from `parseHttpResponse` when there is success.
-This function in turn `manifestOver` with `isOrderSuccessfullyCreated` as true.
+This function in turn calls `orderCreationOver` with `isOrderSuccessfullyCreated` as true.

-14) __orderCreationOver(isOrderSuccessfullyCreated, orderCreationData, code, body)__:
+17) __orderCreationOver(isOrderSuccessfullyCreated, orderCreationData, code, body)__:

-This takes as its first argument a flag, which indicates whether the manifest was successfully created with the shipper or not.
+This takes as its first argument a flag, which indicates whether the manifest was successfully created with the courier or not.

 # Track Shipment